werdeil/itunes-last-export/README.rst

 Requirements
 ------------

-This tool is working on Mac and may work also on Windows but wasn't tested on this OS.
+This tool is only working on Mac and doesn't work also on Windows.

 Install
 -------